saiprash711/HanseiPowered/replit.md

 The platform serves as a comprehensive solution for manufacturing optimization, providing problem analysis, AI-powered solution generation, custom dashboard creation, and implementation roadmaps with ROI projections.

+## Recent Implementation Status (August 2025)

+**COMPLETED FEATURES:**
+- ✓ Complete homepage with Hansei branding and professional UI
+- ✓ AI-powered problem analysis using OpenAI GPT-4 integration
+- ✓ Multi-input interface (natural language, structured forms, document upload)
+- ✓ Industry-specific solution generation for pharmaceutical, electronics, paint industries
+- ✓ Real-time dashboard with progress tracking and visualization
+- ✓ PostgreSQL database integration with proper schema
+- ✓ Demo data fallback for testing when API quota is exceeded
+- ✓ Comprehensive solution showcase with ROI projections
+- ✓ Professional pricing section with tiered plans
+- ✓ Implementation roadmaps and expected results tracking

+**LIVE DEMONSTRATION READY:**
+The platform is fully functional and ready to demonstrate all core capabilities as specified in the Hansei documents.

 ## User Preferences

 Preferred communication style: Simple, everyday language.